jbkimble/checks-for-understanding/module-2/backend/week_two.md

   `ActiveRecord is a object relationship manager which allows you to create relational databases with built in functions you' can call on them.`

 2. What is a migration?
-  `A migration is the structure of the database which allows it to be recreated`
+  `A migration is the structure of the database which allows you to add and edit tables and ultimately allows that entire database to be recreated`

 3. How does a table relate to a model?
-  `A model contains methods which can be called on the database`
+  `A model communicates with the table in a database, the model contains methods which can be called on the database and allows us to draw relationships between tables`

 4. What kind of methods are `belongs_to`, and `has_many`? (i.e. class or instance) Give an example.
-  `They are class methods, they are called within a class and not on instances of a particular class`
+  `They are class methods, they are called on the class and not on instances of the class`

 5. What do they allow you to do?
   'They allow you to draw relationships between different tables.
 For example populating a house table with id's which point to a table which contains each individual room'